sourcenetwork/defradb/docs/cli/defradb_client_p2p_replicator_getall.md

-## defradb server-dump
+## defradb client p2p replicator getall

-Dumps the state of the entire database
+Get all replicators

+### Synopsis

+Get all the replicators active in the P2P data sync system.
+These are the replicators that are currently replicating data from one node to another.

 ```
-defradb server-dump [flags]
+defradb client p2p replicator getall [flags]
 ```

 ### Options

 ```
-  -h, --help   help for server-dump
+  -h, --help   help for getall
 ```

 ### Options inherited from parent commands